chrisl8/Witchazzan/README.md

 I'm not sure where these images came from.
 I didn't make them, but I lost track of the sources.
 If I find the source, I will add it here.
 File Names: `Dungeon_Tileset.png`, `bones.png`

-#### Other images were created by our own team!
+#### Other images were created by our own team.

 ### 8-bit NES Legend of Zelda Map Information

 The main map is heavily inspired by the beloved 8-bit NES Legend of Zelda game, which I played as a child.

-These are the resources I used for inspirationa and initial testing:
+These are the resources I used for inspiration and initial testing:

 [Python Zelda Walking Tour program](http://inventwithpython.com/blog/2012/12/10/8-bit-nes-legend-of-zelda-map-data/)